tomgooch/windy-plugin-soarcalc/ReadMe.md

 - Issues with time shown in plug-in being out of step with that shown on the slider are resolved.
 - Timeouts from getLatLongInterpolator() are handled gracefully.
 The parameters are now all updated properly except that the values in the rightmost "cloud" column show as ## in this circumstance rather than continuing to show old data.

-### 1.3.2

-This version of SoarCalc is compatible with the most recent update of Windy.com (version 49, February 2026).
-It also contains the following changes...

-- The "getting started" section of the documentation is updated to reflect the fact that SoarCalc now runs properly within the Windy Mobile App.
-- A "Notification" line has been added at the bottom of the window giving the reason why if some data cannot be shown.
-Further information is always available as a tool tip.

-### 1.3.3

-The most important change in this release is that SoarCalc interacts properly with the "Search location" window.
-It also contains the following changes...

-- SoarCalc now interacts properly with the "Search location" feature in Windy.
-It is no longer closed and moves to the new location.
-- The marker is no longer draggable (so as not to allow SoarCalc's location to differ from the "detail forecast" location).
-- SoarCalc now follows the weather picker location.

 ---

 ## Source Code